-- J Make sure trailer brakes are locked and/or wheels chocked. - J Make sure trailer height is correct.
-(It must be slightly lower than the center of the fifth wheel, so trailer is raised slightly when dolly is pushed under.) - J Back converter dolly under rear trailer. - J Raise landing gear slightly off ground to prevent damage if trailer moves. - J Test coupling by pulling against pin of number two semitrailer. - J Make visual check of coupling.
+- Make sure trailer brakes are locked and/or wheels chocked. - Make sure trailer height is correct.
+(It must be slightly lower than the center of the fifth wheel, so trailer is raised slightly when dolly is pushed under.) - · Back converter dolly under rear trailer. - Raise landing gear slightly off ground to prevent damage if trailer moves. - Test coupling by pulling against pin of number two semi-trailer. - Make visual check of coupling.
 (No space between upper and lower fifth wheel.
-Locking jaws closed on kingpin). - J Connect safety chains, air hoses, and light cords. - J Close converter dolly air tank petcock and shut-off valves at rear of second trailer (service and emergency shut-offs). - J Open shut-off valves at rear of first trailer and on dolly, if so equipped.

-- J Raise landing gear completely. - J Charge trailers push "air supply" knob in and check for air at rear of second trailer by opening the emergency line shut-off.
+Locking jaws closed on kingpin.) - · Connect safety chains, air hoses, and light cords. - Close converter dolly air tank petcock and shut-off valves at rear of second trailer (service and emergency shut-offs). - Open shut-off valves at rear of first trailer (and on dolly if so equipped). - · Raise landing gear completely. - Charge trailers (push "air supply" knob in) and check for air at rear of second trailer by opening the emergency line shut-off.
 If air pressure isn't there, something is wrong and the brakes won't work.